 The number of participants is limited to 8.
 Places, will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

 Course fees cover: course materials (handouts, Stata do files and datasets to be used during the course), a temporary licence of Stata valid for 30 days from the beginning of the course.

 Individuals interested in attending the training course should contact TStat Training to ask for a registration form.
-The completed application should then be returned to TStat by 6th December 2021.
+The completed application should then be returned to TStat by the 10th of January 2022.

 Time series data is nowadays collected for several phenomena in social and empirical sciences.
 The aim of this course is to show participants how to use Stata to perform analysis, modelling and forecasting of time series.

-Due to the ongoing Public Health situation, the 2021 edition of this training Course will be offered ONLINE on a part-time basis.
-The course program has therefore been restructured into two, three hour, modules which will be offered on the 16th-17th December.
+Due to the ongoing Public Health situation, the 2022 edition of this training Course will be offered ONLINE on a part-time basis.
+The course program has therefore been restructured into two, three hour, modules which will be offered on the 20th-21st January.